We sold our Precision 15K, an excellent starter sailboat. Hold on, I have to wipe a tear from my eye.

 It moved to Wisconsin.
 A local judge there wants to use it on a lake.
 We corresponded for a few months and I sent him a little video of “his new boat.”
 Made it harder to let her go.

 It came with a galvanized Performance tilt trailer, a like-new 3.5 Tohatsu gas outboard motor (never used), an electric trolling motor with marine battery and charger, a tiller stay, a masthead float, transom-mounted boarding ladder, mainsail cover and jib sock, dock lines and all the accouterments that a savvy sailor would need.
-It’s a fast, yet comfortable daysailer with fixed, lead-ballasted keel, factory colored sails, and a roller-furling jib.
+It’s a fast, yet comfortable daysailer with a fixed, lead-ballasted keel, factory colored sails, and a roller-furling jib.

 A review by Bob Perry says this about the Precision 15K: